annashipman/annashipman.github.io/_posts/2020-06-23-end-year-reviews.md

 For the FT, the output of the performance review is a mark, nominally on a scale of 1–5.
 Roughly speaking, 3 is where we should all be at.
 3 means you are performing well against challenging objectives.
 4 means that you are exceeding those objectives; it’s good to get a 4 but also is an indication that perhaps you are due for a promotion as your current objectives are not challenging enough.
 5 means you are really knocking it out of the park; you are performing absolutely exceptionally.
 It’s rare to get a 5.

 At the other end of the scale, a 2 means you are not meeting your objectives, and if you get a 2 then you and your manager need to look at doing performance improvement, to get you up to a level where you are meeting your objectives.
+A 2 is not necessarily a bad thing; it can be an extremely useful wake-up call that your peformance isn't aligned with what the organisation is expecting from you, and is a good opportunity to get the support you need to get back on track.

-I don’t think 1 actually exists – if someone gets a 1, they should not be working here (so it’s not a normal scale).
+I don’t think 1 is a mark that is ever actually given to someone.
+If someone is in line to get a 1, then they probably should not be working here, or at least not in that role (so it’s not a normal scale).

 For the FT the value of the mark is to see where there are areas that need attention.
 A 2 indicates to HR that a manager needs support to do performance improvement.
 A 4 or 5 year after year for the same person indicates they are in the wrong job.
 A team where every member is getting a 5 indicates something that needs closer attention.